Serving Homeless Children and Youth

 All schools and districts receiving federal funds must ensure that services are provided to children and youth who are experiencing homelessness.

-Under the federal McKinney-Vento Homeless Assistance Act, which was reauthorized under the No Child Left Behind Act, the term “homeless children and youth” refers to students who lack a fixed, regular, and adequate night-time residence.The federal McKinney Vento Act and West Virginia state law and policy guarantee that you can enroll in school if you live:
+Under the federal McKinney-Vento Homeless Assistance Act, the term “homeless children and youth” refers to students who lack a fixed, regular, and adequate night-time residence.The federal McKinney Vento Act and West Virginia state law and policy guarantee that you can enroll in school if you live:

 - In a shelter (family shelter, domestic violence shelter, youth shelter or transitional living program)